by Lis Armstrong

-Life has looked a whole lot different for all of us lately, but right now it’s Victoria that is really doing it tough.
-Coronavirus has hit our Victorian friends pretty hard, with the latest restrictions bringing curfews, more business closures, and a whole lot of isolation and uncertainty.
+Life has looked a whole lot different for all of us lately, but right now it’s Victoria (and so many other cities) that is really doing it tough.
+Coronavirus has hit our locked down friends pretty hard, with the latest restrictions bringing curfews, more business closures, and a whole lot of isolation and uncertainty.

 Here at Treat Dreams HQ, we’ve seen something pretty special unfolding: an increase in surprise deliveries to Victorians.
-We get order addresses in states from all over the country, but lately we’ve seen a huge jump in Victorian delivery addresses.
+We get order addresses in states from all over the country, but lately we’ve seen a huge jump in gifts being sent from other states to locked down locations.

 We also know many of us are doing it tough financially too, so we've included low cost and free ways to show the love as well.